sl0/conv/docs/source/iptables-converter.rst

 iptables-converter does some more error-checking while reading input.

-Normal behavior is to raise an errror, if any append or insert statement to an userdefined chain is not preceeded by a corresonding creation statement '-N'.
+Normal behavior is to raise an **ConverterError**, if any append or insert statement to an userdefined chain is not preceeded by a corresonding chain creation statement '-N'.
 This may be changed to a more smooth handling with an additional commandline option **--sloppy**.
 Having this, a non existent userchain is created on the fly when